 Bavaria is located in the southeast of Germany and thus in the geographical center of Europe.
 Find out more about the State of Bavaria!

-Numerous renowned organizations are headquartered in Bavaria, such as the Max Planck Society, the Fraunhofer Societies and Institutes, the Helmholtz Association and the Leibniz Association.
-These institutions facilitate Bavaria’s excellence in research.
+Numerous world-renowned research institutes have their headquarters in Bavaria, including the Max Planck Society, the Fraunhofer Society, the Helmholtz Association, and the Leibniz Association.

 Canadian citizens may visit Germany or travel there for work without a visa for up to 90 days.
 In order to live or work there, they will require a specific permit.
 The application must be filed with the German Consulate General in Toronto exclusively.
 Visa applicants will have to provide a health insurance.